kando-menu/kando/docs/configuring.md

 ##### `"command"`
 This type is used to execute a shell command.
 The `data` property of the menu item must contain a `command` property which contains the shell command to execute.
+The optional `delayed` property will ensure that the command is executed _after_ the Kando window is closed.
+This can be useful if the command targets another window.
 For instance, this menu item will open Inkscape on Linux:
 ```json
 {